brandoncurtis/Oracles/README.md

 - Pull 1600 EST prices from various exchanges

--Drop highest and lowest value
+- Drop highest and lowest value

 - Use 24 hour volume weighted average to then calculate the price

            Price = sum(volume * price)  / sum (volume)

--Multiply price by 1000 since EVM does not support decimal places
+- Multiply price by 1000 since EVM does not support decimal places

--Push to Oracle contract on Ethereum blockchain
+- Push to Oracle contract on Ethereum blockchain